zyradyl-moe/archive.zyradyl.moe/_posts/2015-09-07-Icinga2-Tutorial-Part-4.md

 Starting from this post forward, I will be embedding code here instead of referring to an external link, as embedding will encourage me to be a bit more complete in my explanations.
-So, with all of that said, let's get started.
+So, with all of that said, let’s get started.

 ## Initial Setup ##
 To monitor SNMP we will be using the [Manubulon SNMP Plugins][8].
 So we first